-Although you can’t prepare for everything that could happen, you can plan for almost every scenario and make sure you’re ready.
-Check off the most important party prep items on your list: Parking, seating, drinks and food, decor, entertainment, and room-temperature control.
+Step 1: Check off the most important party prep items on your list: Parking, seating, drinks and food, decor, entertainment, and room-temperature control.

-Stock up on your beverage cooler and mix any cocktail blends beforehand.
-Decorate the day before if possible, so even if you have some early birds coming in, you don’t have to rush.
+Step 4: Decorate the day before if possible, so even if you have some early birds coming in, you don’t have to rush.

 So you’re thinking of hosting a party in your small apartment or house.
 This idea may seem laughable now, but it’s entirely possible.
 The secret is to prepare thoroughly, rethink traditional decor, serve up strategic food and drinks, and divvy up space in smart ways.
 Lastly, remember that not every party will be perfect, and the best thing you can do is to laugh off any hitches and enjoy your friends and family’s company.

 Need more ideas?
 Check out our guide on how to throw a fun housewarming party.